-Ransomware is becoming more sophisticated than ever, even to the point where backups alone won't be enough to keep you safe.
-An employee accidentally clicking a phishing link can cause this software to sneak into your computer network and quietly harvest data until it's ready to encrypt your device and make its demands.
+Ransomware attacks are becoming more sophisticated, even to the point where backups alone won't be enough to keep you safe.
+An employee accidentally clicking a phishing link can cause ransomware to sneak into your network and quietly harvest data until a cybercriminal is ready to encrypt your device and make its demands.

 The key with ransomware is prevention, as once it has struck your options are limited to paying the ransom in exchange for decryption keys or rebuilding your entire IT system from scratch.
 Many businesses choose to cough up the money, but this doesn't guarantee that their data is safe.
 Cybercriminals will often exfiltrate data for further blackmail – and gangs frequently hit the same targets more than once.
 Avoiding large ransom sums, regulatory fines, loss of reputation, and even legal action involves looking at how ransomware is delivered.